bankless-academy/bankless-academy/public/lesson/en/optimism-governance.md

 # Token House: Joining, Voting, Delegating

-Joining the Token House is done via purchasing and holding OP tokens, with voting power scaling based on how many tokens are held.
-These are ERC20 tokens, and are therefore transferrable; They can be bought and sold on `CEXs`, an Optimism `DEX`, or sent between friends.
+Joining the Token House is done via purchasing and holding OP tokens.
+Voting power scales based on how many tokens are held.
+These are `ERC20` tokens, and are therefore transferrable; They can be bought and sold on `CEXs`, Optimism `DEXs`, or sent between friends.
 OP tokens are not available on other networks.

+Now, network governance is only as democratic as its initial `token distribution` — meaning who received voting power in the first place.
+Check out the [OP distribution plan](https://community.optimism.io/docs/governance/allocations/#allocations-at-a-glance) to see how the Optimism Foundation has allocated initial governance power, in service of balanced community representation.

-With this considered, some users prefer to delegate their voting power to community members — known as Governance Delegates — that they feel best represent the community’s interests.
+Many users prefer to delegate their voting power to leading community members that they feel best represent the community’s interests.
 This is a great way to have an impact on the ecosystem without having to read every proposal that enters voting.
-Delegating doesn’t require a user to give up ownership of their tokens!
+Delegation allows you to maintain ownership of your tokens!

 Anyone can become a Token House delegate on Optimism, representing a group of friends, a community, or even a university’s blockchain club!
 Large, active delegates are often rewarded by the community.

-Now, network governance is only as democratic as its initial `token distribution` — meaning who received voting power in the first place.
-Check out the [OP distribution plan](https://community.optimism.io/docs/governance/allocations/#allocations-at-a-glance) to see how Optimism has divided initial governance power, in service of balanced community representation.

 # Knowledge Check 6

-How does the Token House protect the network from governance capture?
+How does the Token House protect the network from attack?

 - [ ] By selecting a diverse set of network block producers.

-> ℹ️ …
+> ℹ️ This is true, but it isn’t the only answer.

 - [ ] By vetoing Optimism Foundation proposals seen to be reducing token holder rights.

-> ℹ️ …
+> ℹ️ This is true, but it isn’t the only answer.

-- [ ] Through decentralized token distribution.
+- [ ] By carefully reviewing network upgrade proposals.

-> ℹ️  …
+> ℹ️  This is true, but it isn’t the only answer.

 - [ ] All of the above.

-> ℹ️  …
+> ℹ️  Correct!
+The Token House has a diverse set of responsibilities in protecting the network.

 # The Citizens’ House